euantorano/SimpleGravatar/README.md

 Preferences are stored as attributes of the $gravatar object so once you set the attributes once, you don't need to do so again - meaning subsequently you only need call

 	$gravatar->getGravatar('newEmail@domain.com');

+###Alternative usage

+There is also a GravatarFacade class shipped with the package allowing you to easily use the Gravatar facade once it has been added to your app/config/app.php file.